How to Plant and Maintain a Wildflower Meadow

 - Selecting the planting site.
 When thinking about where to locate your wildflower meadow, consider starting with a section of your lawn that has been difficult to mow or that seems poorly suited to grass.
 Another option is to convert an overgrown flower bed.
 A sunny site is usually best.
 Most wildflower meadow seed mixes contain sun-loving varieties that require five to eight hours of direct light each day.
 Well drained soil is preferred, but if you have a problem site with overly wet or extremely dry soil, you just need to select seed varieties that are particularly suited to those conditions.

 - Preparing the ground.
 This is probably the most important step in the process.
 Wildflower seeds need to be sown on well-prepared soil that—as much as possible—is free of weeds.
 Mow existing vegetation as close to the ground as possible.
 Remove any woody plants.
 Strip off any sod, or rototill the area and then rake out the clods of grass.
-You can also consider applying an herbicide, such as Roundup.
+You can also consider applying an herbicide, such as BurnOut.
 Once the grass and weeds are gone, till the area to a shallow depth of 1-2 inches.

 - Sowing the seed.
 Before seeding, mix the seed in a pail with fine-grade builder's sand, which will help ensure even coverage.
 Use four parts sand to one part seed.
 Broadcast one-half of the seed/sand mix using a handheld broadcast seeder, or by hand, using an even, sweeping motion.
 Then walk across the seedbed at right angles to the path you took before, sowing the other half of the seed.
 Sow seed rather thickly; this will help the wildflowers out-compete weeds and grasses.